GaetanBt/PWF/css/grille/README.md

 * ```.grille2-1```

 With the scss version, you can set the class name that you want in the ```$grid-name``` variable.
 It can be ```.grille ``` like the examples, ```.grid``` for english projects or anything you would like. :)

+You can do the same thing with the Less version.
+You just have to change the ```@grid-name``` variable.
+Don't forget to put the dot for the class in the variable !